spezzano/academic-website/content/home/posts.md

 weight = 30  # Order that this section will appear.

 title = "Video Gallery"
-subtitle = "A selection of nice simulations carried out during my PhD!"
+subtitle = "A selection of simulations carried out during my PhD"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.